MonashDataFluency/python-workshop-base/workshops/docs/modules/plotting_with_ggplot.md

 # Plotting in ggplot style

-Let set up our working environment with necessary libraries and also load our csv file into data frame called `survs_df`,
+Let's set up our working environment with necessary libraries and also load our csv file into data frame called `survs_df`,